About the Primary Care Clinic at Children’s Hospital Colorado

 Breastfeeding Management Clinic

 The Breastfeeding Management Clinic supports any mother and baby having challenges (e.g. low milk, sore nipples) with breastfeeding, from feeding newborns to weaning older children.
 We see self-referrals as well as referrals from community physicians, birth centers and other lactation programs.
 Please download our referral form for more information (.pdf).

 We offer consultations with a medical doctor and lactation consultant.
-The Breastfeeding Management Clinic is offered at the following locations: Monday afternoons at the Parker Adventist Hospital, Wednesday mornings at St. Joseph Hospital and Thursday mornings at the Anschutz Medical Campus in Aurora, Colorado.
+The Breastfeeding Management Clinic is offered at the following locations: Monday afternoons at the Parker Adventist Hospital, Wednesday mornings at Children's Hospital Colorado, Uptown Denver and Thursday mornings at the Anschutz Medical Campus in Aurora, Colorado.